MichalSino/MicroHack/03-Azure/01-01-App Innovation/01_AppServicetoContainerApps/walkthrough/challenge-6/solution.md

 1. Spin up a Developer SKU of Azure API Management.
 To do this:
 	- Go to Search tab at the top of Azure Portal and type: Azure API Management. ![image](./img/challenge6-createAPIM.png)
 	- Make sure to choose a Developer SKU and pick the same Resource Group, where you have the rest of you infrastructure. ![image](./img/challenge6-apimconfig.png)
-	- You can use the default settings for the rest of the parameters of Azure API Management
+	- You can use the default settings for the rest of the parameters of Azure API Management.

-2. Configure a simple HTTP API to `microhack-aiapp` app Follow the steps below and check the provided image to help you out with the task.
+2. Configure a simple HTTP API to `microhack-aiapp` Container App Follow the steps below and check the provided images to help you out with the task.
 - Open API's tab in Azure API Management Service in Azure Portal
 - Then click *Add API* and choose *HTTP API*
-- Providee the *Name* and *Display Name*
+- Provide the *Name* and *Display Name*
 - Put the *Web service URL* using the ingress link from [ask 1: Change the AI container so it's accept the traffic from anywhere](#task-1-change-the-ai-container-so-its-accept-the-traffic-from-anywhere)
 - Choose the API URL Suffix.
 In this particular task whatever name you pick is fine.
-If you expose many API's on your APIM, choosing the right one is imporant.
+If you expose many API's on your APIM, choosing the right one is important.
 Note down the link.
-As now, if you want to call specific API in Ollama you will use Azure API Management Gateway URL + API URL suffix + the API you want to call.
+As of now, if you want to call specific API in Ollama you will use Azure API Management Gateway URL + API URL suffix + the API you want to call.
 Based on the screenshot we have provided the final link to API will go like this: https://apimgmt01mf.azure-api.net/ollama/api/chat, where *https://apimgmt01mf.azure-api.net* is Azure API Management Gateway URL, *ollama* is API URL suffix and */api/chat* is the API exposed by the Ollama in the container.
 ![image](./img/challenge6-configureAPI.png)